Event Concept: What Is It and Why Is It Essential to Have One?

 Alongside knowing your attendees, you need to know who your stakeholders are.
 Your stakeholders are all the other parties that will be involved in your event, such as your sponsors, your vendors, your partners, and associated organizations.
 Understand their needs and what their expectations are for your event.
 Outline each of these clearly.
 Find where these expectations and your audience’s expectations overlap.
 This exercise will help you along the line to create an event concept that aligns with your stakeholders’ vision while being interesting to your attendees.

 Once you have developed a clear vision of your event’s goals and know who your target group is, it’s time to get into the thick of things and draft a concrete action plan.
-To do so, you’ll want to decide on a date, and a realistic event budget, assemble a talented event planning team, and carefully plan all aspects of the event.

 4. Theme, creative brainstorming